 - Contact your DSS worker if you have one.
 DSS sometimes helps with housing and moving costs, or it may pay for the security deposit for your next apartment.

 - You can get your belongings back from your town if you ask for them within 15 days.
 The town will charge you moving and storing costs, but you can ask them to lower or waive these costs.
 After 15 days, the town will sell your things at a public auction.
 You can try to buy your belongings back at the auction.
 Ask the town when and where the auction will be.
+If the town doesn’t hold the auction right after the 15th day, you might be able to get your property back even after the 15 days.

 Can I ask for more time to move?